In this article, we'll be walking you through setting up an Apple device for monitoring.

 (Not opening?
 Download or update iTunes to update your PC's Apple drivers)

 Step 4: Log in with your parent credentials

 Step 5: Plug your child's iOS device into the computer

-Step 6: You will need to tap "Trust" on your child's iOS device when prompted
+Step 6: Tap "Trust" on your child's iOS device when prompted

-Step 7: Associate the recognized device to the appropriate child
+Step 7: Associate the recognized device with the appropriate child

-The backup will begin after selecting your child's name on the drop-down menu.
+The backup will begin after you select your child's name in the drop-down menu.

 After some time, you'll see a percentage indicator in small text below.

 Step 8: Wait for Backup and Upload to complete

 Please make sure your computer stays ON and connected to the internet until you see a message that says, "All set!" as seen below: